Neamar/up/docs/06-commands.md

 Examples:

-  Deploy the project to the development stage.
+  Deploy the project to staging.
   $ up

-  Deploy the project to the production stage.
+  Deploy the project to production.
   $ up deploy production

   Show the development endpoint url.